 What is a knee bracing in structures?

 A knee bracing is a diagonal structural member that supports two members, like a column and a beam or a wall and a floor, usually at a perpendicular angle.
-The neatest way to install a knee bracing is by cutting the ends of the bracing material at certain angles so that one of its ends' surface meets the side of the vertical member and the other end meets the surface of the horizontal member.
+The neatest way to install a knee bracing is by cutting the ends of the bracing material at certain angles so that one of its ends' surfaces meets the side of the vertical member and the other end meets the surface of the horizontal member.

 In the image below, you'll see a post and beam structure with knee bracings installed for additional support, possibly because of beam deflection.
+You can read through our beam deflection calculator to expand your knowledge about it.

 In certain situations, we need to specify the correct angled cuts for the ends of our bracing material to fit perfectly.
 We can determine these angles using some basic woodworking tools.
 We can also use some trigonometry equations to calculate the cutting angles and any other related measurements.